 It will also deal with what happens when local fuel supplies are disrupted.
 This is before or after an activation of the National Emergency Plan for Fuel.
 In this case, a UK-wide disruption is likely.

-These arrangements detail Fife Council’s response to severe weather events impacting on Fife’s communities, in line with the aim of the Incident Management Plan, to ensure Fife Council effectively responds to and recovers from any weather-related event.
+These arrangements detail Fife Council’s response to severe weather events impacting Fife’s communities, in line with the aim of the Incident Management Plan, to ensure Fife Council effectively responds to and recovers from any weather-related event.

 For more information, please contact the Emergency Resilience Team by emailing emergency.planning@fife.gov.uk